 We strongly advise you not to create an infographic on a general (“What is Facebook?”) or over-commented topic since it will get lost in the sea of “oh, I have already seen enough of infographics about X”.
 There are a lot of infographics out there, and even if you have great design, your content is the one that will stand out and bring you traffic.
 There is little point in creating an infographic for the sake of creating one… The focus should lie on creating a memorable visual presentation of the information that you have.
 We suggest to bring up a niche topic, be it a different angle into the common issue or a hot trend.
 The latter especially is promising to bring likes, shares and new readers (of course, other factors influence the results).

 1. Google Trends

-Constantly updating monitor, bringing the latest trends in Google searches to your monitor.
-You can view global searching trends or explore them country by country.
+Bringing the latest trends in Google searches to your monitor.
+You can view global search trends or explore them country by country.
 The map on the right will help you to compare the popularity of a keyword across different countries, while the line chart reveal any changes over time (multiple keyword comparison is also possible!).

 2. Twitter Trends

 Besides being a great tool for conversations and interesting link discovery (make use of both ‘follow’ and ‘list’ functions!), Twitter provides a Top 10 list of hashtags and topics that are hot worldwide or a selected location (you can choose a country or city).
 Besides the general hot lists, Twitter offers something called Tailored Trends, an algorithm that offers more personalized trend list based on your location and who you follow.
 The ‘Discover’ tab also could be useful to explore what is happening.

 ‘Trending’ tab brings you the hottest websites, pictures and videos to the tips of your fingers.
 Browsing slowly (i.e. hitting that “Stumble” button might be a less effective tool to catch something hot but you might discover great reads along your journey nonetheless.
 Indicate a general topic you want to explore and dive in.